sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 Initially, choices were given by using ``` while True:```  loops however this caused excessively long lines of code
 ![image](https://github.com/user-attachments/assets/f63c140c-576d-4941-861f-460553d8db99)
-so for the branching decisions assigment a similar system to the pizza assesment via a shop system.
-However instead of going through multiple lines of if staments dictonary loops were used instead
+so for the branching decisions assignment a similar system to the pizza assessment via a shop system.
+However instead of going through multiple lines of if statements dictionary loops were used instead
 ```
 for i in range(5):
 		if select==i and select!=0: